Texas Tech University School of Law, Lubbock, Texas – J.D. (Minor: Business Law Certificate / Law Journal: Texas Bank Lawyer, Contributor)

 Much like her parents, Savannah takes pride in the professional and community organizations she belongs to.
 She is a member of the District 8 Grievance Committee for the State Bar of Texas; the Texas Criminal Defense Lawyers Association; member of the Texas Bar College; Former President-Elect of Bell County Young Lawyers; Fellow of the Texas Bar Foundation; and member of the United Methodist Church.
 She is the Secretary for the Bell County Women’s Bar Association.

 Others in the legal field have also noticed Savannah’s legal skill.
 In 2011, she awarded the Bell County Bar Association Young Lawyer of the Year.
 In 2015, she was awarded The Carlson Law Firm Jared Stenberg Attorney of the Year.
-From 2015 to present, she has been on The National Trial Lawyers Top 40 under 40.
+From 2015 to present, she has been on The National Trial Lawyers Top 40 under 40 and was named a Rising Star by Super Lawyers in 2019.

 Bell County Young Lawyer of the Year